garrandall/popular-music-data/tracks/why-me-baby--keith-sweat.md

 No, baby, no, baby, no, baby, no, baby, no, baby
 No, no, no, no, no
 Tell me not true
-Ooh, do you know, do you know how much I love you
+Oh, do you know, do you know how much I love you
 You were my woman and I was your man
 Oh, girl, I'll never, never, never, never, never, never understand